 The President is the chief spokesperson of the Bar, and presides at all meetings of the BOG.
 The President has the authority to: set the agenda however that authority is secondary to the authority of the Board of Governors at any Board meeting to take action on any issue raised by a duly seconded motion; take action to execute the policies established by the BOG; assign Governors as liaisons to Bar sections, committees, or task forces, specialty bar associations, and other law related organizations; and to appoint task forces, BOG committees, or other ad hoc entities to carry out policies established by the BOG.
 The President also performs any other duties typically performed by an organization's President.
-The President may vote only if the President's vote will affect the result.
 The President must present a report to the membership covering the principal activities of the Bar during the President's tenure.